stella3d/Resolink/README.md

 ##### Resolume BPM -> Unity Time Scale

-When you start a session, the BPM you are at in Resolume is equivalent to a time scale of 1.
+When you start a session & until you receive at least 2 tempo messages, the BPM you are at in Resolume is equivalent to a time scale of 1.

 As you change BPM in Resolume, Unity's `Time.timeScale` will follow along.